course-details-portlet

 Teaching: Lectures and group work.
 Tutorials and feedback will be given during the semester.
 All the required reading will not be covered during the lectures, and students must work individually with the required readings.
 Student activities (group work, oral presentations, and participation in discussions) are central to the course.
 Working together in study groups is a good supplement to both teaching and study, and the students are encouraged to participate in study groups arranged by the department (here, training in academic writing and writing practice will be discussed, as well as discussions of the theoretical concepts), and to form their own study groups.

-Obligatory assignments: Approved written and/or oral assignment(s) and/or test(s) (determined by the lecturer).
+Obligatory assignments: Up to 2 approved written assignments as determined by the lecturers of the course.
 Approved obligatory assignments are valid for 2 semesters (the semester in which the approval is given, plus the following semester).

 Language requirements: Exam and obligatory written assignment(s) must be written in "nynorsk".